 A health record is a collection of health data about an individual, prepared in connection with treatment or acquired from elsewhere in connection with treatment at a healthcare institution or the premises of a self-employed healthcare professional.

 A health record is stored in the health information system of healthcare facilities or on the premises of self-employed healthcare practitioners.
 These parties are the guardians of the health records.
 The supervisor of health records is a physician or another healthcare practitioner, if no physician is available, appointed by the guardian to supervise the entry and handling of information in health records and to ensure that they are consistent with the provisions of the Health Records Act.
-Healthcare
+Healthcare practitioners who work alone on their premises are deemed to be the supervisors of health records they enters.

 -Automatic translation

 Such a request shall be made to the health records supervisor.
 The supervisor must comply with patients' requests for copies of their medical records without undue delay.
-Should it be deemed not in the patient’s interest to gif them access to the health record in whole or in part or give them or their representative copy of the health record, the supervisor of the health record shall guide them of their right to refer the refusal to the Directorate of Health.

 In the case of health data acquired from sources other than the patient themself or healthcare practitioners, the consent of the source of the information shall be elicited before the record is shown to the patient.
 Should such a source of information on a patient be deceased, or refuse on unreasonable grounds to give consent, the Medical Director of Health may decide that the patient or their representative be granted access to the data in question, in whole or in part.
+(This provision will be amended on December 1, 2026)

 A patient is entitled to information from the health records supervisor regarding which people have gathered information from their health record, where and when the data were collected, and for what purpose.